Skip to content

 The surgery

 In my experience, otoplasty is an outpatient procedure: the patient goes home the same day, as soon as the effects of the anaesthesia wear off, with a padded bandage in the shape of a helmet that protects the ears without causing thermal discomfort.
-This bandage remains for about three days.
+This bandage remains for approximately three days.

 Scars